catfoolyou/Block-Bypass/README.md

 # Browser games and other crap
 If [catfoolyou.github.io](https://catfoolyou.github.io) is blocked, a mirror of my website is available [here](https://eldritchdev2.github.io/Website-v2/)
-### Eaglercraft:
+### Eaglercraft and FNAW:
-The latest 1.5.2 and 1.8.8 offline clients are available for download.
+The latest 1.5.2 and 1.8.8 offline clients are available for download, as well as Five Nights at Winston's.
-### Five nights at Winston's
-The offline download is available.
+### Java games
+Windows laptops (NOT chromebooks) have Java 17 installed.
+You can use this to your advantage by installing and running Java source ports of games like Doom and Quake 2.
+Simply google "[game name] java port" to search up source ports, they exist for most older games.
 ### Other games:
 Doom, Retal, Quake, Slope, Bananabread and all of the other games that must run in a web environment cannot be run locally.
 Might migrate my site soon.